mobxjs/mobx/docs/best/store.md

         })
     }

-    // Update a todo with information from the server.
-Guarantees a todo only
+    // Update a Todo with information from the server.
+Guarantees a Todo only
     // exists once.
-Might either construct a new todo, update an existing one,
+Might either construct a new Todo, update an existing one,
-    // or remove a todo if it has been deleted on the server. updateTodoFromServer(json) {
+    // or remove a Todo if it has been deleted on the server. updateTodoFromServer(json) {
         const todo = this.todos.find(todo => todo.id === json.id)
         if (!todo) {